top of page

 I could also be found switching off the bright fluorescent strip-lighting, which felt harsh and ridiculous, lighting up the gym like a fridge, for these fridge lights to be turned on again, alongside the noise of the music.

 I like to seek inclusive spaces in all that I do.
-For example I've previously joined gay boxing classes and have chosen a gay therapist.
-In this case we can look for gyms and fitness centers that prioritise inclusivity and diversity.
+For example, I've previously joined gay boxing classes and have visited a gay mindfulness group. his case we can look for gyms and fitness centers that prioritise inclusivity and diversity.

-It might sound cheesy but it's important to 'find our tribe' and build a supportive network of friends, allies, or workout partners who share your values and encourage you to be your authentic self.
-Surrounding yourself with positive influences can make the gym feel like a safe and empowering space.
+It might sound cheesy but it's important to 'find our tribe' - i'll never use this phrase outside of a blog - and build a supportive network of friends, allies, or workout partners who share your values and encourage you to be your authentic self.
+Surrounding yourself with positive influences health and fitness spaces safe and empowering.

 This is a space that I aim to create and can also, thankfully, be found in many locations, but truthfully and unfortunately, we aren't spoilt for choice, unless you happen to be in the very heart of a very big city.
 Things are slowly changing for the better though with diverse spaces opening up all the time.